yuxuehui/VirtualPatient/README.md

 ### Key Features

-🐍 100% Python, both front-end interface and back-end physics engine, all natively developed in python.
+🐍 100% Python, both front-end interface and back-end biophysiological engine, all natively developed in python.

 📐 Differentiability: VirtualPatients is designed to be fully compatible with differentiable simulation.

 💥 A unified framework that supports various state-of-the-art physics solvers, modeling a vast range of individual differences and biophysiological phenomena.

-### IN Silico Population
+### In Silico Population
 - Embodies the biophysiological parameters of the FDA accepted in silico population
 - 19 adults, 10 adolescents, 10 children